silverstripe-archive/silverstripe-compass/README.md

 SilverStripe modules and themes.
 You write your styles in sass, and the module automatically compiles these sass files to css.

+Note: This does introduce a delay to your webpages while in devmode.
+This can be significant (2-10s) while compass rebuilds your project.
+If this delay is affecting you, I recommend using the compass gem directly.

 ## Maintainer Contact

 * Hamish Friedlander (hfried)